ian9696/Tools-for-Introduction-to-Algorithms-Fall-2018/README.md

 - Testdata are also downloaded/uploaded along with their constraints, which include JSON files for time limit, memory limit, output limit, score, and sample.

 ### genConstraint.py
-- Generate default Testdata constraints in JSON format.
+- Generate default testdata constraints in JSON format.

 ### getScore.py
 - Download submission list from NCTU OJ.